rwxrob/boost/README.md

 ## Learn to Use Linux from Terminal Command Line

-1. History and Value of Command Line Interfaces
-1. Use Bash, Don't Play the Shell Game (For Now)
 1. Navigate the Bash Command Line Interface
    1. Use Bash Tab Completion
    1. Use the `man` Command